boiding/linksys/README.md

 In the router, go over to `Services > Services`.
 In the DHCP server section add a static lease with the corresponding MAC address and hostname.
 Our goto IP-address is `192.168.1.101`

+## Number of Leases
+A healthy maximum number of teams is 20.
+It is not unlikely that each team will connect 4 devices, getting a total of 80 connected devices.
+So we are going to set the maximum number of DHCP users to 100.

+Go to `Setup > Basic Setup` and in the section _Network Address Server Settings_ set the _Maximum DHCP Users_ to `100`.

 [wrt54gl]: https://www.linksys.com/us/p/P-WRT54GL/
 [dd-wrt]: https://wiki.dd-wrt.com